lambrospetrou/lambrospetrou.github.io/_posts/2017-10-11-aws-lambda-meets-racket/2017-10-11-aws-lambda-meets-racket.md

 ### Wrapper code in Node.js

+**Update@2017-10-18:** I created an npm package to significantly reduce the boilerplate code shown below, so **after** you have read this article and understood how the solution works, use the package [AWS-lambda-binary](https://www.npmjs.com/package/aws-lambda-binary) in your production Lambda functions.

 The wrapper code will be a bit longer but still remains very simple to understand.

 ```javascript